Livia Millhagen: 2003–2008: Film breakthrough and critical success

-In 2007, Millhagen appeared in Sam Shepard's Buried Child, known in Swedish as Hem till gården, which premiered at the Elverket stage of the Royal Dramatic Theater.
-The production marked her first of many theater collaborations with director Stefan Larsson.

-In 2008, she played Lydia Stille opposite Gustaf Skarsgård's Arvid Stjärnblom in Lagerlöf's stage directing debut of The Serious Game at Stockholm City Theater.
-Although the production itself received mixed reviews, Millhagen's performance was universally lauded by critics.
-Jenny Aschenbrenner of Dagens Nyheter stated that it was Lydia's "accurately portrayed rebellion and vulnerability that cuts through the game and makes it serious."
-In Expressen, Nils Schwartz criticized the direction and Skarsgård's performance but wrote that Millhagen had delivered "an absolutely superb interpretation of the role."
-She had a supporting role in Maria Blom's Fishy (2008).
+In 2007, Millhagen appeared in Sam Shepard's Buried Child, known in Swedish as Hem till gården, which premiered at the Elverket stage of the Royal Dramatic Theatre.
+The production marked her first of many theatre collaborations with director Stefan Larsson.
+In 2008, she played Lydia Stille opposite Gustaf Skarsgård's Arvid Stjärnblom in Lagerlöf's stage directing debut of The Serious Game at Stockholm City Theatre.
+Although the production itself received mixed reviews, Millhagen's performance was praised by critics.
+Jenny Aschenbrenner of Dagens Nyheter wrote that it was her "accurately portrayed rebellion and vulnerability that cuts through the game and makes it serious" (träffsäkert gestaltade uppror och sårbarhet som skär genom leken och gör den allvarsam).
+In Expressen, Nils Schwartz criticised the direction and Skarsgård's performance but felt that Millhagen had excelled in her character interpretation.
+On screen the same year, she played Li in the SVT drama series Häxdansen, which centred on a women's football team in a small community where accused witches had once been burned at the stake.
+She then had a supporting role in Maria Blom's low-budget black comedy film Fishy (2008), as the protagonist's best friend Mio.
+Hedvig Weibull of Borås Tidning praised Millhagen's performance, writing that she "[brightened] up the film like a bold red lipstick" (piffar upp filmen som ett knallrött läppstift).